mirage/mirage-www/tmpl/wiki/overview-of-mirage.md

 into a fully-standalone, specialised unikernel.
 These unikernels run directly on Xen hypervisor APIs.
-Since the Xen powers most public clouds such as [Amazon EC2](http://aws.amazon.com/ec2), [Rackspace Cloud](http://www.rackspace.com/cloud/), and many others, Mirage lets your servers run more cheaply, securely and faster in any Xen based cloud or hosting service.
+Since the Xen powers most public clouds such as [Amazon EC2](http://aws.amazon.com/ec2), [Rackspace Cloud](http://www.rackspace.com/cloud/), and many others, MirageOS lets your servers run more cheaply, securely and faster in any Xen based cloud or hosting service.

-Mirage is based around the [OCaml language](http://ocaml.org), with syntax extensions and [50+ libraries](https://github.com/mirage) which map directly to operating system constructs when being compiled for production deployment.
-As such, Mirage includes clean-slate functional implementations of protocols ranging from TCP/IP, DNS, SSH, Openflow (switch/controller), HTTP, XMPP and Xen inter-VM transports.
+MirageOS is based around the [OCaml language](http://ocaml.org), with syntax extensions and [50+ libraries](https://github.com/mirage) which map directly to operating system constructs when being compiled for production deployment.
+As such, MirageOS includes clean-slate functional implementations of protocols ranging from TCP/IP, DNS, SSH, Openflow (switch/controller), HTTP, XMPP and Xen inter-VM transports.

-### Where will Mirage be useful?
+### Where will MirageOS be useful?

 <a href="http://www.flickr.com/photos/radnezeoz/7343684238/"><img style="float:right; margin-left: 15px;" src="/graphics/cumulous-cruisin.jpg"></img></a>

-An example of a current Mirage appliance is this website which is a completely self-hosted site, deployed on the public cloud and running directly on the Xen hypervisor (in this case, on Amazon EC2).
+An example of a current MirageOS appliance is this website which is a completely self-hosted site, deployed on the public cloud and running directly on the Xen hypervisor (in this case, on Amazon EC2).
 Such appliances could be auto-configured and deployed directly to the public cloud (e.g. Rackspace or Amazon EC2) or pushed to embedded devices.
-There is also [http://decks.openmirage.org](http://decks.openmirage.org), where separate Mirage appliances are being used to present slides for conferences.
-These are both cases of how Mirage is being used right now and below are examples of things we can do in the future.
+There is also [http://decks.openmirage.org](http://decks.openmirage.org), where separate MirageOS appliances are being used to present slides for conferences.
+These are both cases of how MirageOS is being used right now and below are examples of things we can do in the future.

 #### Self-scaling architecture